Quick Verdict

 In the sprawling mechanical ecosystem of Magic: The Gathering, no single system is more fundamental to board state management than counters.
 Since 1993, these physical markers have served as the game's primary language for persistent modification—tracking everything from raw statistical power to complex keyword abilities, player momentum, and even the destruction of an opponent's mana base.
 Counters are not merely tokens placed on cardboard; they are the mathematical atoms from which entire competitive archetypes are constructed.

 The 2025–2026 era represents the most aggressive expansion of counter mechanics in the game's history.
 The integration of Universes Beyond properties into the Standard format has created an unprecedented convergence: Mutagen tokens from Teenage Mutant Ninja Turtles collide with the Blight action from Lorwyn Eclipsed, Speed counters from Aetherdrift accelerate alongside Endure triggers from Tarkir: Dragonstorm, and Connive engines from Marvel's Spider-Man thread through it all.
+In 2026 alone, three brand-new counter types entered Standard — page counters, plan counters, and hone counters.

 What Are Counters in Magic: The Gathering?